 Fernando (he/him) is an Assistant Professor of Teaching in the School of Education.
 His work utilizes clickstream data to better understand student learning behaviors in STEM courses.
 Another line of his research examines how students think critically when encountering everyday sources of evidence.
 Fernando is also the Co-Director the IES-funded training grant, Career Pathways for Research in Learning and Education, Analytics and Data Science (CP-LEADS).
 You can learn more about his work here.

 Joseph (he/him) is a doctoral student in the School of Education and co-directs the ACE Lab.
 He is interested in misinformation and media literacy research.
 Specifically, he examines epistemological thinking, media literacy skills, and how people understand and interact with news they read online and on social media.
 He is currently using eye-tracking methods to uncover how students attentional gaze is influenced by alluring social media posts.
 You can read more about his work here.

 Waverly Tseng (she/her) is a doctoral student in the School of Education.
 She is interested in writing education research, specifically focused on motivation and instructional practices.
 She is currently investigating undergraduate student engagement with digital writing resources in disciplinary courses through looking at clickstream data.

-James (he/him) is an undergraduate Education major at UCI, as well as a Chicano/Latino Studies and Bilingual Education minor.
+James (he/him) is an undergraduate Education Sciences major and Chicano/Latino Studies and Bilingual Education minor.
 His main interest is in studying how the educational experiences of Latino students contribute to their success in post-secondary education, as well as ways to improve their presence in college education.
 He is an undergraduate Research Assistant with the ACE Lab working on investigating how affective headlines can influence how people react to information.

 Haoyi (Sean) Wang